 Tyniec Abbey: What to See and What to Do

-The Museum set up inside the former library is also worth a visit.
-Here are kept precious artifacts found during excavations and various reconstructions, including ancient prints and manuscripts, liturgical objects and Romanesque architectural details such as capitals, fragments of floors and columns decorated with floral and geometric ornaments.
+The Museum, set up within the former library, is also worth a visit.
+It houses valuable artifacts discovered during excavations and various restorations, including ancient prints and manuscripts, liturgical objects, and Romanesque architectural details such as intricately decorated capitals, fragments of floors, and columns adorned with floral and geometric patterns.
+Besides the permanent exhibition, the Abbey often hosts temporary exhibits, usually dedicated to various aspects of monastic life.

 How to get to Tyniec Abbey from Krakow